Using JavaScript with JSF

 It is often required to validate JSF components on the client using JavaScript.
 Though JSF provides validators, they validate data on the server and not on the client.

-So, what if i want to validate a JSF component on the client using JavaScript?
+So, what if I want to validate a JSF component on the client using JavaScript?

 Here is a simple login page using JSF inputText components to take username and password.
 We use JavaScript to check whether user entered data into textboxes.
 The key issue is client ID of the components.
 ID of the HTML component rendered by JSF component is formed using formid:componentid.
 So, if form id is loginform and component id is uname then the ID of the INPUT element rendered by JSF is loginform:uname.